bterkuile/record_collection/README.md

 .page-actions
   = link_to 'Back', employees_path
 ```

+That is the view part.
+Be sure to read the optionals section for a
+better understanding of how the optional fields work.

 ## Selecting records from the index using checkboxes (multi_select)
 The idea behind working with collections is that you end up as a `GET` request at:
 `+controller+/batch_actions?ids[]=2&ids[]=3` etc. How you achieve this